opnsense/docs/source/manual/how-tos/nginx_tls_fingerprints.rst

 Configuration Page
 ==================

-Now in the configuration page under HTTP -> TLS Fingerprints there will be an entry for the created fingerprint, so it can be edited:
+Now in the configuration page under :menuselection:`HTTP --> TLS Fingerprints` there will be an entry for the created fingerprint, so it can be edited:

 .. image:: images/nginx_fingerprint_settings.png